platformio/platformio-core/README.rst

 **Platformio** is well suited for **embedded development**.
 It can:

+* Automatic dependency analysis
+* Reliable detection of build changes
-* Compile frameworks and libraries sources to static libraries
+* Compile framework or library sources to static libraries
 * Build *ELF* (executable and linkable firmware)
 * Convert *ELF* to *HEX* or *BIN* file
 * Extract *EEPROM* data